lovepigeons/Entity4j/README.md

 ## Fluent Mappings

 Entity4j supports fluent mappings like below, first you must extend ``DbContext``.
-The first argument is the name of the field, the second argument is column name, or else you can add complexity.
+The the basic mapping first argument is the name of the field, the second argument is column name, or else you can add complexity by using ``column(...)`` seen below.

-Fluent mappings will always take priority over annotations, if both are mapped.
+Fluent mappings will **always** take priority over annotations, if both are mapped.

-An example is below.

 ```java
 public class UsersDbContext extends DbContext {